jerabaul29/meta_overview_sea_ice_available_data/README.md

 ## Contributors

 Many thanks to the contributors to this index, first of all scientists who collected the data and made it available, but also the people reporting data to be added to the index!
-Main maintainer: Jean Rabault; Contributors: Jim Thomson, .
+Main maintainer: Jean Rabault; Contributors: Jim Thomson, Daniel M. Watkins.